hashicorp/serf/website/source/intro/getting-started/user-events.html.markdown

 * Payload size is limited: Serf gossips via UDP, so the payload must fit within a single UDP packet (alongside any other data Serf sends).
 This limits the potential size of a payload to less than 1 KB.
+In practice, Serf limits the payload to a much smaller size.